Next-Gen App & Browser Testing Cloud

 Shortlist tools that natively ingest JUnit, Selenium, Playwright, and Cypress results and provide execution hooks for Jenkins, GitHub Actions, GitLab CI, and Azure DevOps.
 Confirm webhook/API maturity and deployment options (cloud/on-prem) to match your DevSecOps model.

-Run a 2–4 week pilot on a representative project: evaluate onboarding, CI/CD ingestion, traceability, dashboards, and report automation.
+Run a 2–4 week pilot on a representative project, evaluate onboarding, CI/CD ingestion, traceability, dashboards, and report automation.
 Capture tester, developer, and product feedback to reveal gaps not visible in vendor demos.

 Compare license tiers, support SLAs, training needs, and migration effort from spreadsheets or legacy tools.
 Include hidden costs like custom integrations, SSO/SCIM setup, and change management to avoid surprises post-purchase.